Total Reward Statements

 Feeling Valued

-Without a Total Reward Statement, it’s easy for workers to underestimate their value, or even not to think about it at all.
-Showing all you are offering them gives staff a stronger sense of value and purpose at work.
+Without a Total Reward Statement, it’s easy for workers to underestimate their value – or not think about it entirely.
+Showcasing your entire offering gives staff a stronger sense of value and purpose at work.

-Core Benefits To Include In Your Total Reward Statements
+What Benefits Should You Include In Your Total Reward Statements?

-As you can understand, there’s no one-size-fits-all approach to Total Reward.
-It needs to be tailored to the needs of your business and your staff.
-And these circumstances will be unique to you.
-There are several different benefits that you can include.
+There’s no one-size-fits-all approach to Total Reward – it needs to be tailored to the needs of your business and your staff.
+However, the benefits you can include tend to fall into a few different categories.

-The most universal reward is a base salary.
-You might be paying your staff an hourly rate for their time worked, or an annual salary.
-Either way, this will be the first – and most significant – building block of your statement.
+The most universal reward is a base pay – whether it’s their hourly rate or annual salary.
+This will be the first and most significant building block of your statement.

-On top of their basic salary, you might offer your staff bonuses or overtime.
+On top of pay, you might offer your staff bonuses or overtime.
 These are also shown as a financial reward, as the employee receives the extra sum directly.

 If you offer your employees shares in your company, this also needs to be included in the Total Reward Statement.
 Any dividends they’ve received in the past year or quarter can be classified as a financial reward.

 There’s a large range of different schemes for company pensions.
-Many companies use net pay methods, but salary sacrifice pensions are a popular option.
+Many employers use net pay methods, but Salary Sacrifice Workplace Pensions are a popular option (and yes, they’re still worth doing even after the 2025 Autumn Budget announcement).
 This is because it allows for tax savings for the employer and the employee.

 Group Risk Benefits